-If people don’t trust the police, they are less likely to call them for help, undermining the justice system.
+If people don’t trust the police, they are less likely to call them for help, which undermines the justice system.

 Recognizing the importance of public confidence, Querétaro state in Mexico has implemented several initiatives to build greater trust in its police.
 In this exclusive interview, Mr. Juan Martin Granados Torres, Secretary of Government, State of Querétaro, reveals nine proven methods to win citizen trust.